Dallas Cowboys Draft History: Greatest 7th-Round Picks of All Time

 He then worked his way onto the roster and then served from 2008-2009 as a backup corner and special teams player.

-Phillips decided to convert Alan from corner to in 2010 and Ball earned a starting job.
+Phillips decided to convert Alan from corner to safety in 2010 and Ball earned a starting job.
 It only lasted one year, though, and Ball moved back into reserve duty when Dallas signed veteran Abram Elam in 2011.

 After his rookie deal expired with the Cowboys, Ball followed Wade Phillips to the Houston Texans.
 He remained backup for one year and then joined Jacksonville in 2013.